mpaya5/mpaya5/README.md

 # 💫 About Me:
 🇬🇧🙌 Hi!
-I'm Miguel Payá, Lead Developer at ONOS and a student of the Master in Blockchain Development at ConquerBlocks.
+I'm Miguel Payá, a Python Engineer at Profile Software Services and currently pursuing a Master's in Blockchain Development at ConquerBlocks.
 <br><br>
-🎓 Since 2020, I have been self-taught in programming and have acquired skills in various languages, including python, javascript, solidity, and php.
-I've applied these skills to develop projects from scratch, including websites, systems, and software.
-My focus on problem solving, initiative, and ability to work on multiple tasks has allowed me to make the most of my programming skills.
+🎓 Since 2020, I've been on a self-taught journey in programming, gaining skills in Python, JavaScript, Solidity, and PHP.
+My passion for problem-solving and initiative has driven me to develop various projects, including websites and software systems.
 <br><br>
-I am passionate about blockchain technology and firmly believe in its potential to have a significant impact on our lives in the near future.
-That's why I decided to deepen my knowledge in this field through the Master in Blockchain Development at ConquerBlocks.
-I am excited to apply my skills and knowledge to blockchain-related projects and be part of building a safer and decentralized future.
+At Profile Software Services, I work with a talented team developing systems and services for the data architecture team.
+One of my key contributions includes designing and developing a robust Data Unification Platform, leveraging Python, Flask, and PostgreSQL to streamline data integration from multiple sources.
 <br><br>
-🎯 My professional goal is to create and develop innovative tools and systems based on blockchain technology that can transform the way we do business and live our daily lives.
+I actively engage with the Datahub community, specializing in its entities and schemas, and have earned recognition for my contributions.
+This collaboration has enhanced my ability to create resilient data structures and solve complex problems.
 <br><br>
+🎯 Blockchain technology is a major passion of mine, and I believe in its transformative potential for our future.
+This passion drives me to deepen my knowledge through my master's program.
+My professional goal is to create innovative blockchain-based tools and systems that can revolutionize how we do business and live our daily lives.
+<br><br>
-If you're interested in connecting and sharing ideas about blockchain, feel free to send me an invitation to connect.
-I am excited to be part of a vibrant and innovative community.
+If you're interested in connecting and sharing ideas about blockchain, feel free to reach out.
+I'm excited to be part of a vibrant and innovative community!
 <br><br>

 ## 🌐 Socials: